sguox002/leetcode/leetcode-all.md

 - in some cases to save space, we need to store previous row and previous column.
 - in some cases we need only keep the previous whole n elements.

+<<-1139	Largest 1-Bordered Square    		48.1%	Medium
+similarly use dp to record the horizontal and vertical length of 1s at each position. first goes from top left to bottom right. then we from bottom right to top left, check each position [i,j] with a side length [1 to min(h[i,j],v[i,j]] and check its top point and left point actually we do not need the second pass.
+->>

 <<-1458	Max Dot Product of Two Subsequences    		42.5%	Hard
 dp[i,j] represent the max dot product of A with length i and B with length j. dp[i,j]=max(dp[i-1,j],dp[i,j-1],A[i-1]*B[j-1]+dp[i-1,j-1])